 I finally got around to doing what I wanted to do for quite a few months: Create a gallery with all the basic patterns I was able to create with CSS3 gradients.
 Here it is: CSS3 Pattern Gallery Also, it includes a brand new pattern, which is the hardest one I have ever made so […]

-Just found out how to do beveled corners and simulate negative border radius without images, by utilizing CSS3 gradients once again.
+Just found out how to do beveled corners and simulate negative border radius without images, by utilizing CSS gradients once again.
 It’s amazing how many CSS problems can be solved with gradients alone.
-Read the text in the fiddle to find out how (or just check the code): It also falls back to a solid […]
+Read the text in the dabblet below to find out how (or just check the code): It also falls back to a […]

 A while ago, I wrote a post on creating simple patterns with CSS3 gradients.
 A common pattern I was unable to create was that of a regular, non-rotated checkerboard.
 However, I noticed today that by giving a different background-position to every triangle in the pattern tile, a checkerboard can be easily created: View in Gecko […]